 Some users have come across a message that says that the SD card is corrupt.
 Others have also seen persistent notifications that state that the SD card has been unmounted.

-- As far as the SD card unmounted/mounted issue is concerned, it is something that is expected to be fixed with a software update that is currently rolling out.
+- As far as the SD card unmounted/mounted issue is concerned, it is something that is expected to be fixed with an upcoming software update.

 - In the other case, make sure that the microSD card is actually working fine by plugging it into another phone or your PC.
 If it is, back up all the data on the SD card first and then put it back in the U11.
 On getting the SD card corrupted notification, opt to do a complete format.
 Then go to the Storage section in the Settings menu and do a Safe Eject.
 You can now move your files back on to the microSD card, and put it back into the phone while the device is powered off.
 The card should now be recognized and work as expected.